 What Are the Most Common Business Tax Return Errors?

 As you rush to complete your business and personal tax returns on time, it is easy to make mistakes.
-One way to avoid errors is to use one of the tax return preparation software services, but even that is no guarantee of complete accuracy.
 Before you send in a return, read through this list to avoid common tax return mistakes.

 The IRS sees these errors most often on tax returns including business tax returns:

 Incorrect or missing taxpayer ID numbers: Make sure the number is correct and that it is the right number for your business type.
 For Schedule C filing (line D), you must use the Employer Identification Number (EIN) for your business.
 If you are a single-member LLC, enter the EIN for the LLC. if you don't have an EIN, leave line D blank.

 Underpaying estimated taxes.
 If you are a self-employed business owner, you'll need to pay quarterly estimated taxes on your business income and for self-employment tax (Social Security/Medicare).
 The IRS guideline says you should make estimated tax payments if you expect to owe $1,000 or more in taxes when you file your return.
 Failing to pay estimated taxes can mean penalties for underpayment.

 Failing to separate business and personal expenses on your tax return won't get your return sent back, but it will be an issue at a tax audit.
 Be sure you can prove that all your business tax deductions are actually for business purposes.